DreamXexecutor/...../README.md

 <div id="tab3" class="tab-content">
   <div class="download-section">
     <h2>GitHub Repository</h2>
-    <p>Access the source code and contribute to the project on GitHub.</p>
+    <p>Explore the source code or contribute on GitHub.</p>
     <a href="#" class="download-button">View on GitHub</a>
   </div>
 </div>

 <footer>
   &copy; 2025 Dream X Eceor.
-Not affiliated with Roblox Corp.
+This project is not affiliated with Roblox Corporation.
 </footer>

 <script>